 (If you look very closely, you can see my favorite accessory, though – Rosie my golden retriever is on her chair!)

-And that concludes my Christmas Holiday House Tour!
+And that concludes my Christmas Decor House Tour!

-If you want to see what my house looked like in previous years, please feel free to click on any of the links below.
+If you want to see what my house looked like in previous Christmas seasons, please feel free to click on any of the links below.

 - Christmas Foyer – Day and Evening